-Most robo advisors use mutual funds, or exchange-traded funds to build the portfolio – not individual stocks.
+Most robo advisors use mutual funds or exchange-traded funds to build the portfolio, not individual stocks.
 Rob advisors typically follow an index fund or passive investment approach based on modern portfolio theory research.
 This research says the most important factor is your allocation to stocks or bonds.
 Then you focus on which underlying stock asset classes, such as large cap, small cap, or international.
-Then you focus on which underlying bond asset classes, such as short, intermediate or long-term.
+Then you focus on which underlying bond asset classes, such as short, intermediate, or long-term.

-With a robo advisor, the software does all this for you!
+With a robo advisor, the software does all this for you.

 How Taxes Work on a Robo Account

-If you have an IRA, Roth IRA or another type of tax-deferred retirement account, there are not tax consequences to be concerned about with an automated process.
+If you have an IRA, Roth IRA, or another type of tax-deferred retirement account, there are not tax consequences to be concerned about with an automated process.
 With these types of accounts, you pay no tax until the day you take a withdrawal.
 Rollovers or transferring your account from its existing place to a robo advisor does not count as a withdrawal.

 Robo accounts most typically must be funded with cash.
 If they do allow you to transfer in existing investments, those investments are likely to be sold unless they are investments already used in the robo model portfolio.
 If these investments are not inside retirement accounts when they are sold any capital gains or losses will be realized.
-If it was a gain, this may result in a large than normal tax bill during the year that you transition to the robo advisor.
+If it was a gain, this may result in a larger-than-normal tax bill during the year that you transition to the robo advisor.